KatherLab/swarm-learning-hpe/Troubleshooting.md

 2023-02-01 10:50:18,273 : swarm.blCnt : INFO : Acquiring floating license 1100000380:1
 2023-02-01 10:50:18,770 : swarm.SN : INFO : Using URL : https://192.168.33.102:30304/is_up`
 ```
-SN node will stuck at this line for quite long and raise timeout error: couldn't connect to sentinal node.
+SN node will stuck at this line for quite long and raise timeout error: couldn't connect to sentinel node.
 Solustion:
-- Ensure https://localhost:5000 could be accessd on sentinal node
+- Ensure https://localhost:5000 could be accessd on sentinel node
 - Log in and check the validity of licenses
 - Uninstall the license server if necessary by reading the user guide